minhhoit/yacms/docs/content-architecture.rst

 For example adding a form to the page and handling when a user submits the form.
-This type of logic would typically go into a view function, but since every :class:`.Page` instance is handled via the view function :func:`mezzanine.pages.views.page` we can't create our own views for pages.
+This type of logic would typically go into a view function, but since every :class:`.Page` instance is handled via the view function :func:`Yacms.pages.views.page` we can't create our own views for pages.
-Mezzanine solves this problem using *Page Processors*.
+Yacms solves this problem using *Page Processors*.

-*Page Processors* are simply functions that can be associated to any custom :class:`.Page` models and are then called inside the :func:`mezzanine.pages.views.page` view when viewing the associated :class:`.Page` instance.
+*Page Processors* are simply functions that can be associated to any custom :class:`.Page` models and are then called inside the :func:`Yacms.pages.views.page` view when viewing the associated :class:`.Page` instance.
 A Page Processor will always be passed two arguments
-- the request and the :class:`.Page` instance, and can either return a dictionary that will be added to the template context, or it can return any of Django's :class:`~django.http.HttpResponse` classes which will override the :func:`mezzanine.pages.views.page` view entirely.
+- the request and the :class:`.Page` instance, and can either return a dictionary that will be added to the template context, or it can return any of Django's :class:`~django.http.HttpResponse` classes which will override the :func:`Yacms.pages.views.page` view entirely.

-To associate a Page Processor to a custom :class:`.Page` model you must create the function for it in a module called :mod:`.page_processors.py` inside one of your :django:setting:`INSTALLED_APPS` and decorate it using the decorator :func:`mezzanine.pages.page_processors.processor_for`.
+To associate a Page Processor to a custom :class:`.Page` model you must create the function for it in a module called :mod:`.page_processors.py` inside one of your :django:setting:`INSTALLED_APPS` and decorate it using the decorator :func:`Yacms.pages.page_processors.processor_for`.

 Continuing on from our author example, suppose we want to add an enquiry form to each author page.
 Our :mod:`page_processors.py` module in